mtibbett67/svxlink/README.md

 These are the scripts I've created to assist with instaling and configuring svxlink.

+Install OS, Raspberry Pi OS Lite is recommended if you feel you need to conserve resources.

+Install Git via apt install git or app store

 Port and protocols needed for an EchoLink node:

 - EchoLink requires that inbound UDP ports 5198 and 5199 to your node are passed through.